J-Michael-Brown/React-Game-Host/DEV_NOTES.md

 ...
 ```

+the getElementById was looking for 'react-app-root' but should have looked for 'root'.

 The site I visited didn't point out the problem, but it provided a much simpler app which allowed me to figure out the problem with the render.

 ### Component Render